Asabeneh/30-Days-Of-JavaScript/readMe.md

 # 📔 Day 2
 # Data types
 In the previous section, we mentioned a little bit about data types.
-Data have data types.
+Data or values have data types.
 Data types describe the characteristics of data.
-Data types can be divided into
+Data types can be divided into two
 1. Primitive data types
 2. Non-primitive data types(Object References)